1844 Grand National: Details

 The only detailed record of the day and the race was taken by the journalist of the Liverpool Mercury, which was syndicated and published by most other papers that reported the events of the race.
 Heavy rain had fallen regularly in the days leading up to the race, resulting in a smaller attendance than had recently been seen.
 A further heavy shower, which started shortly before the race, continued throughout the event.

 Of the sixteen riders who weighed out for the race, five were making their debut, all on largely unconsidered outsiders.
-Allen McDonough was the most experienced rider in the weighing room, taking what was regarded at the time as his seventh ride in the race, however two of these renewals are now regarded as unofficial precursors to the Grand National.
-This revision of the history means he is now regarded as having been jointly the most experienced with Bartholomew Bretherton, Horatio Powell, P Barker and Tom Olliver who were all matching Jem Mason's record of five official rides in the National.
+Tom Olliver was the only rider taking part who had competed in all six Grand Liverpool's to date while Allen McDonough and Horatio Powell were also taking part in the feature race of the Spring meeting for the sixth time, having featured in the pre 1839 unofficial Grand Liverpool's.

 The runners set off at a moderate pace, led by The Returned towards the first fence where Tom Tug and Robinson both refused.
 The former very quickly took the fence at the second attempt but Parker was unable to induce his mount and after several attempts, gave up and returned to the stables.
 On the very heavy going the pace was so slow on the plough that Tom Tug was soon able to make up the ground and led the field over the great water jump by the Canal.
 Peter Simple was among the leading half dozen when he fell at the Anchor Bridge but was remounted very quickly before many of the horses struggling at the rear has reached the fence.